 Digital route comparison

 This search is not just about location.
-It is a channel-choice query from users who want to know whether a digital passport photo should come from an online workflow, a shop visit, or a booth.
+It is a channel-choice query from users who want to know where to get a digital passport photo for a UK passport, where to get a digital photo for a passport, and whether that should come from an online workflow, a shop visit, a booth, or a phone-first capture route.

 Direct answer